tonyx/fsharpGol/README.md

 game of life in fsharp
-(at the moment only the next generation funciton, no graphics).
+(at the moment only the next generation function and tests, no graphics neither main).

 todo: uniform naming convention
 todo: gtk graphics (xamarin/mono)